bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/02_Issues.rst

 ..
 IMPORTANT::

-    **Disclaimer:** the parallel merge with MPI will not bypass the system’s maximum number of open files, just distribute the files among the resources.
+    **Disclaimer:** the parallel merge with MPI will not bypass the system's maximum number of open files, just distribute the files among the resources.
 If all resources belong to the same machine, the merge will fail anyways.